Right Thru Me

-"Right Thru Me" is the second official single from rapper Nicki Minaj's Young Money debut album, Pink Friday (2010).
-The song was released as a digital download on September 24, 2010, before being serviced to urban and rhythmic radio on October 5, and then mainstream radio on November 2, 2010.
-The song charted on the US Billboard Hot 100, Australia, and the United Kingdom.
+"Right Thru Me" is a song by rapper Nicki Minaj from her debut studio album, Pink Friday (2010).
+It was released as the album's second single on September 24, 2010 by Young Money, Cash Money, and Universal Motown.
+It was serviced to urban and rhythmic radio on October 5, and then mainstream radio on November 2, 2010.
+The song charted on the US Billboard Hot 100, Australia, France and the United Kingdom.